Quantifying Controversy in Social Media: Pipeline

 \subsection{Building the Graph}

 The purpose of this stage is to build a \emph{conversation graph} that represents activity related to a single \emph{topic} of discussion.
-In our pipeline, a topic is operationalized as a \emph{query}, and the social media activity related to the topic consists of those items (e.g., posts) that match that query.
-For example, in the context of Twitter, the query might simply consist of a keyword, such as ``\#ukraine", in which case the related activity consists of all tweets that contain that keyword.
+In our pipeline, a topic is operationalized as a set of related hashtags (details in \S\ref{sec:hashtags_to_clusters}), and the social media activity related to the topic consists of those items (e.g., posts) that match this set of hashtags.
+For example, the query might consist simply of a keyword, such as ``\#ukraine", in which case the related activity consists of all tweets that contain that keyword, or related tags such as \#kyiv and \#stoprussianaggression.
 Even though we describe textual queries in standard document-retrieval form, in principle queries can take other forms, as long as they are able to induce a graph from the social media activity (e.g., RDF queries, or topic models).

 Each item related to a topic is associated with one user who generated it, and we build a graph where each user who contributed to the topic is assigned to one vertex.
 In this graph, an edge between two vertices represents \emph{endorsment}, \emph{agreement}, or \emph{shared point of view} between the corresponding users.
 Section~\ref{sec:graph_building} details several ways to build such a graph.